 Paul Finger, M.D.

-The New York Eye and Ear Infirmary participated as a clinical center for this nation- wide study evaluating treatment of intraocular (choroidal) melanoma.
+The New York Eye and Ear Infirmary of Mount Sinai participated as a clinical center for this nation- wide study evaluating treatment of intraocular (choroidal) melanoma.
 This study is supported by both the National Institute of Health and The National Eye Institute.
 This successful study found that 20GY of pre-operative radiation therapy prior to enucleation did not improve survival.

 In addition, the medium-sized tumor trial completed enrollment.
 This study determined that iodine-125 plaque-irradiation was equivalent to enucleation (removal of the eye) for the prevention of metastatic choroidal melanoma at 5 and 10 years follow up.